 STEPS TO WORKIT - A Comprehensive Model

 • Students in Grade 11 or 12, who are 16 years of age or older, and enrolled in Co-operative Education can be matched with a local employer and start their hands-on experience in a particular career.
 After completing 25 hours of in-class training, students enter into a voluntary placement of approximately 100 hours with an employer.
 Students are monitored by a co-op teacher and the employer through a self-assessment and evaluations.
-Students who complete a placement in a designated trade are eligible to count their hours towards an actual apprenticeship if they decide to pursue that career path.
+Students who complete a placement in a designated trade are eligible to count their hours toward an actual apprenticeship if they decide to pursue that career path.
+If you are interested in providing a co-op placement in your business, contact your local high school and ask for the cooperative education coordinator or the Youth Apprenticeship Coordinator.

 •Since its inception in 2006, a select number of high schools across Nova Scotia have been offering the Options and Opportunities (O2) program.
 O2 offers on-the-job training through work placements and in-school learning through six occupational streams.
 Students will follow regular core programming and also be able to specialize in : Business, Trades and Technologies, Health and Human Services, Arts, Culture, Recreation and Sports, Information Technology, or Hospitality and Tourism.
-Check with your child's local high school to see if they offer O2; selection begins in grade 9.
+Check with your local high school to see if they offer O2.
+If you are interested in providing an O2 placement in your business, contact a high school in your local area and ask for the O2 coordinator.

-If your child is between 16-19 years of age, has identified that a particular designated skilled trade suits his/her skills and interests and has an employer willing to offer work in a designated trade, he/she is eligible to become a youth apprentice.
+Youth between the ages of 16-19 who have identified that a particular designated skilled trade suits their skills and interests and have an employer willing to offer part-time work in a designated trade are eligible to become a youth apprentice.
 Youth apprentices are paid by the employer while they learn the practical aspects of a trade.
-They are registered with the Apprenticeship Training and Skill Development Division at the Department of Labour and Workforce Development and are eligible to count their hours toward an apprenticeship.
-If your child is ready to become a youth apprentice, have him/her complete and send in the Expression of Interest form.
+They are registered with the Department of Labour and Workforce Development and count their hours toward an apprenticeship.
+If you have an employee, or a co-op student you'd like to hire who is interested in becoming a youth apprentice, have him/her complete and send in the Expression of Interest form.
 This is the first step toward registration.

-Your child has two training options to choose from after high school: (1) attend a community college to upgrade his/her skills and gain more confidence, or (2) continue on as an apprentice.
+Youth have two training options open to them: (1) attend a community college to upgrade their skills and gain more confidence or (2) continue on as an apprentice.
 There are advantages to both options.
-Youth who decide to go to community college will receive some credit for their apprenticeship when they complete their program.
-If they decide to continue on with their apprenticeship instead, they'll continue to "earn while you learn" and count hours toward their technical training.
-Which training option is right for your child?
+If they decide to go to community college, they'll receive some credit for their apprenticeship when they complete their program.
+If they decide to continue on with their apprenticeship, they'll continue to "earn while they learn" and count hours toward their technical training.
+Further considerations would include if employers recruit directly from the Nova Scotia Community College.

 Step 6/ Working Full-time as an Apprentice

-If your son or daughter is over the age of 19 and has an employer willing to offer full-time work in a designated trade, he/she can register as an apprentice.
-Apprentices earn a salary while they learn the practical aspects of their trade and participate in theory training each year.
-To begin the registration process contact an Industrial Training and Certification Officer with Apprenticeship Training and Skill Development in your local area.
+Youth over the age of 19, who have an employer willing to offer full-time work in a designated trade can register as apprentices.
+Apprentices earn a salary from the employer while they learn the practical aspects of their trade and participate in theory training each year.
+As the employer, you will provide apprentices with mentors and supervision in their trade.
+If you have employees over the age of 19 you want to support in their training as apprentices, contact the Industrial Training and Certification Officer, with the Apprenticeship Training and Skill Develoment Division in your area.

 Various incentives are also provided to registered apprentices throughout their training, including: